-StOrage Containers are a Quilter’s Catnip.
-Who doesn’t thrill over the PERFECT CONTAINER for quilty things?
+Storage containers are a quilter’s catnip.
+Do you thrill over the PERFECT CONTAINER for quilty things?!
+YES!

 Your Storage Personality: Are YOU AN INNIE OR OUTIE?

-Do you like everything in your sewing space in sight so you know where it is?
-(Outie) Or are you an ‘everything out of sight’ minimalist?
-(Innie) A hybrid, somewhere in between the two?
+Do you like everything in sight so you know where it is?
+Remember you own it?

 - 3-inch metal binder rings (shop here).
 A pack of 12 rings is enough to get your started.
 Sort the colors onto rings and you’re ready to mix it up.
 The chips stay in order and can fit in your purse when you visit the fabric store.
 Store them on hooks or slide the rings onto an embroidery hoop.

 - Clear boxes with lids.
 I’m partial to The Container Store, especially the small clear accessory box found in the shoebox section.
-Perfect for a color chip collection!
+Perfectiion for a color chip collection!

-The best storage containers for Innies have lids for containment (and contentment).
-They feel best when everything is cleaned up and put away, and less inclined to spill.
-Most Innies adore an excuse to shop for containers and a designated place for everything.
+Innies feel content when their stuff is contained!
+The best storage containers for Innies have lids.
+Innies like to shop for containers and have a designated place for everything.

 - Clear boxes with lids and lots of them.
 Innies like to fill storage containers like nesting dolls.
 One big container is good; one big container filled with smaller containers is GREAT.
 (Hello again, Container Store).

 - Drawer dividers.
-If you already use drawers in your sewing space, adding dividers gives you a pretty tray of color chips.
-You can see everything at once and then not, when you close the drawer.
-These can be purchased or DIY.
+Adding dividers gives you a pretty tray of color chips.
+You can see everything at once, and then not see them when you close the drawer.

 - Embroidery thread organizer.
 As if made for storing color chips, this hinged container is the right size for color chips.
 Add another container if you branch out into other brands’ color chip collections.
-And they stack nicely!
-Ahhhh.
+And they stack nicely.

 Lid it and Label it